d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 you must "pay the cost to be the boss".

-For the sake of simplicity, let us assume that the input example is $\mathbf{x}\in \mathbb{R}^d$ and that our hidden layer does not include a bias term.
+For the sake of simplicity, let's assume that the input example is $\mathbf{x}\in \mathbb{R}^d$ and that our hidden layer does not include a bias term.
 Here the intermediate variable is: